 Except as noted below, gain or loss recognized by a unitholder, other than a "dealer" in units, on the sale or exchange of a unit will generally be taxable as capital gain or loss.
 Capital gain recognized by an individual on the sale of units held for more than twelve months will generally be taxed at a maximum U.S. federal income tax rate of 20.0%.
 However, a portion of this gain or loss, which will likely be substantial, will be separately computed and taxed as ordinary income or loss under Section 751 of the Code to the extent attributable to assets giving rise to depreciation recapture or other "unrealized receivables" or to "inventory items" we own.
-The term "unrealized receivables" including depreciation recapture.
-Ordinary income attributable to assets giving rise to depreciation recapture or other "unrealized receivables" or to "inventory items" we own.
-The term "unrealized receivables" includes potential recapture.
-Ordinary income attributable to assets giving rise to depreciation recapture or other "unrealized receivables" or to "inventory items" we own.
-The term "unrealized receivables" including depreciation recapture.
-Ordinary income attributable to assets giving rise to depreciation recapture may exceed net taxable gain realized upon the sale of a unit and may be recognized even if there is a net taxable loss realized on the sale of a unit and may to may recognize both ordinary income and a capital loss upon a sale of units.
+The term "unrealized receivables" includes potential recapture items, including depreciation recapture.
+Ordinary income attributable to unrealized receivables, inventory items and depreciation recapture may exceed net taxable gain realized upon the sale of a unit and may be recognized even if there is a net taxable loss realized on the sale of a unit.
+Thus, a unitholder may recognize both ordinary income and a capital loss upon a sale of units.
 Currently, capital losses may offset capital gains and no more than \$3,000 of ordinary income each year, in the case of individuals, and may only be used to offset capital gains in the case of corporations.

 The IRS ruled in Rev. Rul.
 84-53, 1984-1 C.B.
-159, that a partner who acquires interests in a partnership in separate transactions must combine those interests (presumably including all of his common units and Preferred

-Units) and maintain a single adjusted tax basis for all those interests.
-Upon a sale or other disposition of less than all of those interests, a portion of that tax basis must be allocated to the interest sold using an "equitable apportionment" method, which generally means that the tax basis allocated to the interest sold dequals an amount that bears the same relation to the partner's tax basis in his entire interest in the partnership as the value of the interest sold dequals an amount that bears the same relation to the partner's tax basis in his entire interest in the partnership as the value of the interest sold dequals and amount that bears the same relation to the partner's tax basis in his entire interest in the partnership as the value of the interest sold bears to the value of the partner's entire interest in the partnership as the value of the interest sold bears to the value of the partner's entire interest in the partnership.
-The saury Regulations under Section 1223 of the Code allow, a colling unitholder will be unable to select high or low basis common units to sell as would be the case with corporate stock, but, according to the Treasury Regulations, he may designate specific common units sold for purposes of determining the holding period of units transferred.
-A unitholder electing to use the actual holding period of common units to sold for purposes of common units.
-A unitholder considering the purchase of additional units or a sale of common units purchased in separate transactions is urged to consult consult that identification method for all subsequent sales or exchanges of common units.
-A unitholder considering the purchase of additional units or a sale of common units purchased in separate transactions is urged to consult to consult to consult on the possible consequences of this ruling and application of the Treasury Regulations.
+159, that a partner who acquires interests in a partnership in separate transactions must combine those interests (presumably including all of his common units and Preferred Units) and maintain a single adjusted tax basis for all those interests.
+Upon a sale or other disposition of less than all of those interests, a portion of that tax basis must be allocated to the interests sold using an "equitable apportionment" method, which generally means that the tax basis allocated to the interest sold equals an amount that bears the same relation to the partner's tax basis in his entire interest in the partnership as the value of the interest sold bears to the value of the partner's entire interest in the partnership.
+Treasury Regulations under Section 1223 of the Code allow a selling unitholder who can identify common units transferred with an ascertainable holding period to elect to use the actual holding period of the common units transferred.
+Thus, according to the ruling discussed above, a common unitholder will be unable to select high or low basis common units to sell as would be the case with corporate stock, but, according to the Treasury Regulations, he may designate specific common units sold for purposes of determining the holding period of units transferred.
+A unitholder electing to use the actual holding period of common units transferred must consistently use that identification method for all subsequent sales or exchanges of common units.
+A unitholder considering the purchase of additional units or a sale of common units purchased in separate transactions is urged to consult his tax advisor as to the possible consequences of this ruling and application of the Treasury Regulations.